 Laboratory medicine and clinical chemistry can be defined as the application of biochemistry to the diagnosis of human disease.
 It is a major interface between the basic and clinical sciences as new discoveries are quickly applied to the diagnosis and monitoring of disease.

-The first year begins with a 12-week clinical rotation covering the fundamentals of clinical chemistry such as quality assurance, molecular diagnostics, endocrinology, toxicology, lipids, pediatric chemistry, statistics, disease states, analytical methods and instrumentation.
+The first year begins with a 12-week clinical rotation covering the fundamentals of clinical chemistry such as quality assurance, endocrinology, toxicology, lipids, pediatric chemistry, statistics, disease states, analytical methods and instrumentation.
 This is followed by a 12 week molecular diagnostics rotation.
 These didactic rotations are done with the clinical pathology residents.
 After the first six months the fellow will do research in the laboratory of a selected faculty member that continues for the duration of the fellowship.
 During this time, fellows will take part in an on-call (beeper) system that supports hospitals in the Washington University Medical Center, as well as participate in clinical laboratory meetings, quality assurance and research.

 The second year extends both the clinical and research experience with specialized clinical training and increased clinical responsibilities.
 There are two weekly laboratory medicine conferences that the fellows participate in as well as “resident reports” and extensive quality assurance and laboratory management meetings with faculty members and lab staff.
 The program offers a high degree of clinical interaction, diversified research opportunities and development of the concepts and skills required to manage a modern clinical laboratory.